 - Vomiting (check if worms are visible)

-- Heartworms: Compared to the other parasites, heartworms are the most alarming.
+Compared to the other parasites, heartworms are the most alarming.
 They are very small and not visible.
 They reside in the heart or sometimes in the lungs.
 Dogs get heartworms from infected mosquitoes.
-Here are some signs you need to watch out for:

 - Breathlessness